fivegreenapples/go-mountain/README.md

     You can also comment your command file.
 Any line starting with a `#` will be ignored.

 3. You can seed the RNG.

     Some elements of the game are generated at game start using a random number generator.
-If you use a command file as above, you'll want to seed the RNG so that these game elements are predictable.
+If you use a command file as above, you'll want to seed the RNG so these game elements are predictable.
 Use a second command line argument:

     ```
     ./silver-mountain commands.txt 123